 Lab Astrophysics and High Energy Densities

-Supervisor: Sergey Lebedev
+Supervised by Prof Sergey Lebedev

 Utilising Radiation driven ablation platform on MAGPIE to make heat transfer measurements in plasmas of different material / ionization through Thomson Scattering absorption spectrometry, potentially then expending this to other drivers to access higher density/temperature conditions.